top of page

 6. Mahoning-Miner association: deep, nearly level to gently sloping, somewhat poorly drained and very poorly drained soil on the till plain and the lake plain.

-This information can be found in the Lorain County Soil Survey Book at the Lorain Soil & Water Conservation District office.
+This information can be found in the Lorain County Soil Survey - available for download below or stop in for the book, while supplies last.

 nrcseprd343031.jpg